Crispy Delights: Beer-Battered Fish and Chips Unleashed

 Step 1

-In a mixing bowl, combine the all-purpose flour, baking powder, and salt.
-Gradually pour in the beer, whisking until the batter is smooth and has a thick, pourable consistency.
-Allow the batter to rest for 10-15 minutes to activate the leavening agents.
+In a mixing bowl, mix together the all-purpose flour, baking powder and salt.
+Gradually pour in the beer, stirring constantly until the batter is smooth and thick.
+Leave the batter to rest for 10-15 minutes to activate the leavening agents.

 Step 2